 To be eligible for a grant, the incoming business must:

-* The incoming tenant/business will submit a copy of its current business plan to the building owner/landlord before lease negotiations will be completed.
+- The incoming tenant/business will submit a copy of its current business plan to the building owner/landlord before lease negotiations will be completed.

 - Meetings will be held between the applicant, Chamber and Landlord.

 - Agree to be open at least 50 hours per week.